Ilze Ābola

 Ilze Ābola (born 15 May 1978) is a Latvian alpine skier.
 She competed in the 1998 Winter Olympics.
 Trained under Aldis Fimbauers and Jānis Ciaguns, multiple Latvian champion.
 In 1998, at the age of 19, she represented Latvia at the 1998 Winter Olympics, finishing 31st in the giant slalom.
+This participation of her in Olympics marks a significant milestone in her career life.

+Post-Athletic Career

+Besides her Athletic career she also has an LinkedIn profile.
+She is a project manager, indicating her contribution to the business sector.